rjkviegas/skills-workshops/week-1/rectangle_kata/README.md

 Run the tests:

-    $ cd path/to/print_rectangle_kata/
+    $ cd path/to/rectangle_kata/
     $ rspec

-There is one test that checks that the `print_rectangle` function returns the expected rectangle.
+There is one test that checks that the `rectangle` function returns the expected rectangle.
 It's failing at the moment.

-When you write your code add your own tests into `spec/print_rectangle_spec.rb`.
+When you write your code add your own tests into `spec/rectangle_spec.rb`.